 2.18 “Start Date” means the date the Security Testing will start to be provided as confirmed by the Company in writing to the Client;

 2.19 “System” means the systems and networks which the Client requires to be security tested pursuant to this Contract;

 2.20 “Test Report” means the report produced by the Company detailing the results of the Security Testing;

 2.21 “VAT” means value added tax as defined under the Value Added Tax Act 1994.

 3 COMPANY’S DUTIES

 3.1 The Company shall perform the Security Testing for the Client using reasonable skill and care and in a professional, timely manner.
 Time for provision or completion of the Security Testing or any part of it shall not be of the essence.

-3.2 Where a Test Report is required it shall, unless otherwise agreed, be produced by the Consultant within ten (10) working days or as agreed with the Client on completion of the Security Testing and sent to the Client.
+3.2 Where a Test Report is required it shall, unless otherwise agreed, be produced and sent to the Client by the Consultant within ten (10) working days or as agreed with the Client on completion of the Security Testing.